 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are recognised in equity.
 The gain or loss relating to the ineffective portion is recognised immediately in the statement of profit or loss.
-Amounts accumulated in equity are transferred to the income statement in the periods when the hedged item affects profit or loss.
+Amounts accumulated in equity are transferred to the statement of profit or loss in the periods when the hedged item affects profit or loss.

-When a hedging instrument expires or is sold, or when a hedge no longer meets the eligible criteria for hedge accounting, hedge accounting is discontinued and any changes in the instrument's fair value which have been deferred to the cash flow hedge reserve (CFHR) is immediately transferred to the statement of profit or loss.
+When a hedging instrument expires or is sold, or when a hedge no longer meets the eligible criteria for hedge accounting, hedge accounting is discontinued and any changes in the instrument's fair value which have been deferred to the cash flow hedge reserve (CFHR) is immediately transferred to the statement of profit or loss if the underlying forecast transaction is not expected to occur.
 In the event that a hedging position is closed out or sold and the underlying forecast transaction is still expected to occur, any fair value movement deferred to the CFHR will remain in the reserve and will be transferred to the statement of profit and loss when the forecast transaction ultimately occurs.